Summer Symposium Scholarships:

-Indianapolis Public Schools Summer Symposium Scholarships - Each year the generosity of individual and corporate donors allows MFA to extend the opportunity to attend MFA’s Summer Symposium to IPS students through full scholarships.
+Indianapolis Public Schools Summer Symposium Scholarships - Each year the generosity of individual and corporate donors allows Music for All to extend the opportunity to attend Music for All's Summer Symposium to IPS students through full scholarships.
 Recipients are chosen by the staff and faculty of IPS Instrumental Music Programs.
 Contact David Newman, Indianapolis Public Schools, for more information.

-Marching Band Scholarships - The MFA Marching Band Scholarships honor graduating seniors who intend to major in music education in college.
-All applicants must be nominated by the directors of bands performing at the MFA Bands of America Grand National Championships.
-These one-time awards are made possible through generous gifts from the following MFA friends and sponsors:
+Marching Band Scholarships - The Music for All Marching Band Scholarships honor graduating seniors who intend to major in music education in college.
+All applicants must be nominated by the directors of bands performing at a Bands of America Regional, Super Regional, or Grand National Championship.
+These one-time awards are made possible through generous gifts from the following Music for All friends and sponsors:

 Students who wish to major in music or music education in college are also encouraged to pursue scholarship support from Music for All’s partners, university music departments, and other music education organizations.
 See below for a list of scholarship opportunities.